 Do not capitalize a.m. or p.m. and do not space after first period.

 Capitalize Board of Trustees.
-Capitalize Trustee, President, and Overseer as a title before a name.
+Capitalize Trustee, President, and Visitor (formerly Overseer) as a title before a name.
 Lowercase titles used after the person’s name.
 Lowercase second reference to the board or to trustees.
-Refer to the Overseers (not Board of Overseers).
-When referring to Overseers as an entity, capitalize.
+Refer to the Visitors (not Board of Visitors [formerly Board of Overseers]).
+When referring to Visitors as an entity, capitalize.

-Do not capitalize faculty, president, or overseer except as a title preceding a name.
+Do not capitalize faculty, president, or visitor except as a title preceding a name.
 Refer to the chair of the board, not chairman or chairwoman.

 Right: She has been a trustee for four years.